-Summary Table 3.5 reveals the ratio of the cost of imported raw materials to the total cost of all industrial raw materials consumed by industrial group for both public and private manufacturing industries for the years 2004 - 2008 E.C.
+Summary Table 3.5 reveals the ratio of the cost of imported raw materials to the total cost of all industrial raw materials consumed by industrial group for both public and private manufacturing industries for the years 2005 - 2009 E.C.
 All in all about half of the raw materials consumed by the manufacturing industries was reported to have been imported over the past two years.
 The table shows a stable ratio of dependency on imported raw materials over the period of five years.
-The table indicates that the machinery & equipment, rubber and plastic, and the chemical and chemical products manufacturing industries consumed more imported raw materials than the others over the period of the past five years.
+The table indicates that the motor vehicles, trailers and semi-trailers, machinery & equipment, rubber and plastic, and the chemical and chemical products manufacturing industries consumed more imported raw materials than the others over the period of the past five years.
 Details are given in the table.

-Summary Table 3.6 demonstrates major per capita and ratio indicators of both public and private manufacturing industries for the years 2004 - 2008 E.C.
-All the per capita indicators displayed in the table show a fluctuation trend over the past five years except the value added per employee indicator which clearly shows an increasing trend.
-That is wages and salaries per employee / paid to an employee, gross value of production per employee, operating surplus per employee, and value of fixed assets per employee have shown disturbance (ups and downs) over the same period.
+Summary Table 3.6 demonstrates major per capita and ratio indicators of both public and private manufacturing industries for the years 2005 - 2009 E.C.
+All the per capita indicators displayed in the table show an increase trend over the past five years for wages and salaries per employee / paid to an employee, value added per employee, gross value of production per employee, operating surplus per employee, and value of fixed assets per employee a fluctuation trend over the past five years.
 The ratio indicators show a semblance of stability despite some slight fluctuations in the past five years.
 Further details are available in the table.

-Summary Table 3.7 illustrates the ratio of cost of energy consumed to total industrial cost by industry group over a period of five years (2004-2008 E.C.) for both public and private industries.
+Summary Table 3.7 illustrates the ratio of cost of energy consumed to total industrial cost by industry group over a period of five years (2005-2009 E.C.) for both public and private industries.
 As pointed out in the table the ratio of cost of energy consumed to the total industrial cost has shown a steady decline over a period of five years meaning the cost of energy is decreasing over the period.
-When analysed by industrial division non - metallic mineral industry consumed more energy followed by the leather industry, and chemicals and chemical products industry than the others.
+When analysed by industrial division non - metallic mineral industry consumed more energy followed by the wearing apparel industry, and wood and wood products industry than the others.
 More details are given in the table.

 Summary Table 3.8 describes the ratio of value added to gross value of production by industrial group over the period of the past five years.
-The total ratio of value added to gross value of production displayed by all industries over the same period has been increasing over the past three years meaning value added has been showing an increasing trend over the past three years.
-The ratio indicators of non-metallic mineral, fabricated metal, and motor vehicles, trailers & semi trailers industrial divisions contributed more value added in 2015.
-The ratio of value added to gross value of production of more than half of the industrial divisions has increased during the survey year over that of the previous year as displayed in the table.
+The total ratio of value added to gross value of production displayed by all industries over the same period has been increasing over the past five years meaning value added has been showing an increasing trend over the past five years.
+The ratio indicators of wearing apparel, paper and paper products, and leather and leather products, industrial divisions contributed more value added in 2017.
+The ratio of value added to gross value of production of almost all of the industrial divisions has increased during the survey year over that of the previous year as displayed in the table.
 More details can be obtained from the table.